philhk/better-discord-screenshare-plugin/README.md

 ## Plugin

-To get the plugin you can create it yourself by cloning this repository or download it directly from the dist folder in this repository
+To get the plugin, you can either build it yourself by cloning this repository or download the latest version from the Releases tab.

 ## Features